subu250/IndieCosmeticProducts/DesignDocuments/userStories.md

 Sign-in user, can edit profile info.

-### Buy New Product
+### Add New Product

-Signed - in user can buy new product. *
+Signed - in user can add new product. *

 ### View Products

 Signed - in user, User can view products. *

-### Product Info
+### Delete the  Products

-Signed - in user can view products information.
+Signed - in user, User can delete products. *

-### Search for Products
+### Search for Locations

-Signed-in user can can search for a products.
+Signed-in user can can search for a Locations. *

-Signed-in user can save product information for future order.
+### Edit and Delete Locations

-Signed-in user can view order information.
+User can update and delete a location to search for the products.

 *Denotes Minimum Viable Product (MVP)